kirenz/ds-python/_sources/docs/data.md

 To investigate categorical data we can use the same methods as described in []( section:data:categorical).

-There are various strategies of how to deal with unusual cases which we will cover in [](section:data:preprocessing-pipeline).
+There are various strategies of how to deal with unusual cases which we will cover in [ preprocessing pipelines](section:data:preprocessing-pipeline).

 ## Feature engineering